-Too much molasses in calf starter could lead to reduced intake and growth, according to
+Too much molasses in calf starter could lead to reduced intake and growth, according to Penn State University research reported earlier this year in the Journal of Dairy Science.

 Average daily gain also was 13 percent less in the calves fed starter with 12 percent molasses.